Steina and Woody Vasulka: Woody

+Bohuslav Vasulka studied engineering at the Industrial Engineering School of Brno between 1952 and 1956.
+Later, he discovered the potential that technology could bring to art and decided to move to Prague in 1960 and study television and film production at the Prague Academy for Performing Arts at the Faculty of Film and Television throughout the period from 1960 to 1965.
+His educational background and engineering skills would later stimulate him to work in the realm of media art.

+Life together

+In the early 1960s, Woody and Steina met in Prague, where Woody introduced video to Steina.
+At that time she was studying languages and violin playing at the conservatory in Prague, where she was granted a scholarship.
+They started working together and married in 1964.

+A year after they settled in New York, United States.
+The couple was in love with "America's boast of freedom, love of technology and promotion of independence".
+By that time, Woody Vasulka had filmed several documentaries and after relocating worked as an editor of industrial film projects at Harvey Lloyd Productions.

-New York / The Kitchen
+New York

 For the first few years following their relocation to in New York, the Vasulkas were not involved with the local art scene; Steina continued to practice as a violinist and Woody began making independent documentaries and edited industrial films at Harvey Lloyd Productions.
 In 1967, at the request of architects Woods and Ramirez, Woody collaborated on developing films designed for a multi-screen environment to be shown in the American Pavilion at Expo 67 in Montreal.
 In 1968, Woody conducted his first experiments with images made with electronics and put aside the cinematographic form in favor of video.
 Steina was experimenting with video at the same time as Woody, with equipment that the couple had borrowed from Lloyd.
 Over time, the Vasulkas became more closely involved with the artistic communities around them and the emerging fascination with video and new-media, and grew more dedicated to their developing video art practice until they made it their shared full-time occupation.